Lydia Bean: 2021 U.S. House special election

 Bean was a Democratic candidate in the 2021 Texas's 6th congressional district special election.
 In the first round of voting, Bean finished in eighth place out of 23 candidates.

+Personal

+Bean is married to public artist Norman Lee, and they have two children.
+In 2018, Bean was awarded the Woodrow B. Seals Laity Award by Perkins School of Theology in recognition of her interfaith work bringing people together for change across the lines of race and religion.
+She is a member of Broadway Baptist Church in Fort Worth, Texas.